-Reduction of sodium intake is beneficial in patients with ascites, particularly those with severe sodium retention that does not respond or responds only minimally to diuretics.
-13 A low-sodium diet (60 to 90 mEq per day, equivalent to approximately 1500 to 2000 mg of salt per day) may facilitate the elimination of ascites and delay the reaccumulation of fluid.
-13,14 More stringent restriction is not recommended because it is poorly tolerated.
-14 Fluid intake should be restricted (to approximately 1000 ml per day) only in patients with dilutional hyponatremia, a condition characterized by a serum sodium concentration of less than 130 mmol per liter in the presence of ascites, edema, or both.
-15 Dilutional hyponatremia results from impaired renal excretion of free water due to inappropriately high concentrations of antidiuretic hormone.
-15
+with ascites, particularly those with severe sodium hepatorenal syndrome (Table 2). retention that does not respond or responds only minimally to diuretics.
+A low-sodium diet (60 to SPECIFIC MEASURES 90 mEq per day, equivalent to approximately 1500 Moderate-Volume Ascites to 2000 mg of salt per day) may facilitate the elimi- In some patients, the amount of fluid in the peritonation of ascites and delay the reaccumulation of neal cavity is sufficient to cause moderate discomfluid.
+More stringent restriction is not recom- fort.
+Renal sodium excretion is not severely immended because it is poorly tolerated.
+Fluid intake paired in most of these patients, but they have a should be restricted (to approximately 1000 ml per positive sodium balance because sodium excretion day) only in patients with dilutional hyponatremia, is low relative to sodium intake.
+The rate of accumua condition characterized by a serum sodium con- lation of ascitic fluid is usually low, so large-volume centration of less than 130 mmol per liter in the ascites typically does not develop unless the sodipresence of ascites, edema, or both.
+Dilutional hyponatremia results from impaired renal excretion of assistance is sought.
+Renal free-water excretion and free water due to inappropriately high concentra- the glomerular filtration rate are normal in most castions of antidiuretic hormone.15

 Table 1.
 Evaluation of Patients with Cirrhosis and Ascites.

-Evaluation of liver disease

-Liver-function and coagulation tests

-Standard hematologic tests

-Abdominal ultrasonography or computed tomography
+Evaluation of liver disease Liver-function and coagulation tests Standard hematologic tests Abdominal ultrasonography or computed tomography Endoscopy of the upper gastrointestinal tract Liver biopsy in selected patients† Evaluation of renal and circulatory function Measurement of serum creatinine and electrolytes Measurement of urinary sodium (preferably from a 24-hour urine collection) Measurement of urinary protein (from a 24-hr urine collection) Arterial blood pressure Evaluation of ascitic fluid Cell count Bacterial culture Measurement of total protein Other tests (measurement of albumin, glucose, lactate dehydrogenase, amylase, and triglycerides; an acid-fast smear; and cytologic exam- ination);

-Endoscopy of the upper gastrointestinal tract
+\ Endoscopy allows assessment of the presence and characteristics of gastroesophageal varices.

-Liver biopsy in selected patients†

-Evaluation of renal and circulatory function

-Measurement of serum creatinine and electrolytes

-Measurement of urinary sodium (preferably from a 24-hour urine

-Measurement of urinary protein (from a 24-hr urine collection) Arterial blood pressure

-Evaluation of ascitic fluid

-Cell count

-Bacterial culture

-Measurement of total protein

-Other tests (measurement of albumin, glucose, lactate dehydrogenase, amylase, and triglycerides; an acid-fast smear; and cytologic examination):

-- Endoscopy allows assessment of the presence and characteristics of gastroesophageal varices. - † Liver biopsy is warranted in patients who present with ascites and liver disease of unclear type or cause. - ‡ For the measurement of albumin, a gradient of serum albumin to ascitic fluid albumin that is greater than or equal to 1.1 g per deciliter suggests that the ascites is related to portal hypertension (which is indicative of cirrhosis in most cases), whereas a gradient of less than 1.1 g per deciliter suggests that the ascites has another cause, such as peritoneal carcinomatosis, tuberculous peritonitis, or pancreatitis.
+‡ For the measurement of albumin, a gradient of serum albumin to ascitic fluid albumin that is greater than or equal to 1.1 g per deciliter suggests that the ascites is related to portal hypertension (which is indicative of cirrhosis in most cases), whereas a gradient of less than 1.1 g per deciliter suggests that the ascites has another cause, such as peritoneal carcinomatosis, tuberculous peritonitis, or pancreatitis.7